• broken image

 Graduate Course

-In this class, students assess the ecological context related to their issue, learn how to gain entry into community settings, identify and interview key informants, begin positive and effective collaborative relationships, and discuss ethical dilemmas that often emerge in community work.Qualitative Research Methods
+In this class, you will assess the ecological context related to your issue, learn how to gain entrée into community settings, identify and interview key informants, begin positive and effective collaborative relationships, and discuss ethical dilemmas that often emerge in community work.

 Graduate Course

 The goal of this introductory graduate course is to provide students with an in-depth understanding of the qualitative research method process including design, data collection, analysis, interpretation, and dissemination of findings.
-This course is designed to introduce students to the basic tenants of qualitative research as well as increase your capacity to carry out high quality qualitative research studies.
+This course is designed to introduce students to the basic tenents of qualitative research as well as increase your capacity to carry out high quality qualitative research studies.
 Dr. Nnawulezi introduces students to multiple analysis strategies and theoretical approaches to guide their work.

-Graduate Student, Qualitative Research Methods
+Participatory Research Methods